Pranesh2552005/Data-Compression/README.md

 Please don't take this seriously its just my try.But i did't get it completely.
 I got stressed and can't able to complete it.
+I got many help from chatgpt like i will give the logics it will genrate code